kj89/testnet_manuals/kujira/harpoon-3/README.md

 ## Usefull tools and references
 > To set up monitoring for your validator node navigate to [Set up monitoring and alerting for kujira validator](https://github.com/kj89/testnet_manuals/blob/main/kujira/harpoon-3/monitoring/README.md)
 >
-> To migrate your valitorator to another machine read [Migrate your validator to another machine](https://github.com/kj89/testnet_manuals/blob/main/kujira/harpoon-3/migrate_validator.md)
+> To migrate your validator to another machine read [Migrate your validator to another machine](https://github.com/kj89/testnet_manuals/blob/main/kujira/harpoon-3/migrate_validator.md)

 ## Hardware Requirements
 Like any Cosmos-SDK chain, the hardware requirements are pretty modest.